sharmasapna/Leetcode_Solutions/README.md

 # Leetcode_Solutions
 Python solution to Easy and Medium Questions.
 This is a very good platform to learn best practices of python coding.
-Also is a great way to learn python.
-I am presenting solution to very easy questions, just for beginers. the best way I think is to print and see what exactly is being executed.
+I am compiling solutions to very easy questions, just for beginers. the best way I think is to print and see what exactly is being executed.
+Practice ,practice and practice!

 |  #  |      Title     |   Solutions   |  Difficulty  | Tag